orangewise/rotan/README.md

 Currently you can do the following:

   - test if your [OpenAPI](https://openapis.org) or [Swagger](http://swagger.io) files are valid
-  - test if your JSON is conform a [JSON schema](http://json-schema.org)
+  - test if your JSON/YAML is conform a [JSON schema](http://json-schema.org)
   - run a custom tape test